ShirishaMenda/TASK5/README.md

 Containerizing a Strapi Application

+This explains how to containerize a Strapi application using Docker and run it locally.

 STEP 1: Prepare Your Strapi Project

 Make sure your Strapi application is created and working on your machine.

-If you do not have a Strapi project yet, create one:
+If you do not already have a Strapi project, create one:

 npx create-strapi-app@latest my-strapi-app
 cd my-strapi-app

 STEP 2: Build Your Strapi Project